 - Freelancer has different formats to hire a mobile app designer including through a contest, a job post, or just searching freelancers that meet your criteria.

-- Freelancer’s project management system allows you to set milestones, and only pay when those milestones have been achieved.
+- Freelancer’s project management system allows you to set milestones, and pay when those milestones have been achieved.

 - Easy communication through their platform

-- Good traffic and post all over the world
+- Post all over the world

-- List for full-time, part-time or contract
+- Hire full-time, part-time or contract

 - Low cost to post